 Charis is a mum of 4.
 She is a family & marital therapist, trainer and family life educator.
 Her passion is to transform the next generation by empowering parents in her generation to practice positive and healthy parenting.
 Sean studies business in a polytechnic and enjoys sports.

 The transcript has been edited for clarity and brevity.
-Tune in Part 1 here.
+Tune in to Part 1 here.

 Let's talk a little bit about the family.
 We've read reports about how suicides amongst those below 25 years of age are typically associated with poor family relationships.